ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 ## Advisory Signal

-Receiving throughput advice does not guarantee that a higher throughput is not achievable.
+Throughput advice is a throughput that one network element expects to be supported.
+It is possible that very different throughput is achievable -- either higher or lower than the advice -- as determined by congestion control.
 Endpoints that receive this signal therefore need to treat the information as advisory.

 The fact that an endpoint requests throughput advice does not necessarily mean